-NOTE: Always reference the relevant OEM literature for jump starting procedures.
-Failure to follow correct procedures can result in damage to the ECM and other electrical equipment.
+NOTE: Always reference the relevant original equipment manufacturer (OEM) literature for jump starting procedures.
+Failure to follow correct procedures can result in damage to the engine control module (ECM) and other electrical equipment.

 This illustration shows a typical series battery connection.
 This arrangement, positive (+) to negative (-), doubles the voltage.